-Humanitarian Aid has always been a priority for the EGA; we have always pledged to help any Gaucher patient who ask us for help where ever they live in the world.
+Humanitarian Aid has always been a priority for the EGA; we have always pledged to help any Gaucher patient who asks us for help wherever they live in the world.

 In the past when there was only one enzyme treatment for Gaucher disease all requests for humanitarian aid were passed to Genzyme and the EGA would provide support to the patient and their family throughout the process.
-Over the last couple of years with the introduction of new therapies and new companies coming into the market it became clear that it was necessary to look at how best to approach the provision of humanitarian aid to ensure sustainability and security for patients and their families.
+Over the last few years with the introduction of new therapies and new companies coming into the market it became clear that it was necessary to look at how best to approach the provision of humanitarian aid to ensure sustainability and security for patients and their families.

 At the EWGGD meeting in Cologne in 2010 the EGA made a presentation on the areas of priority for patients and one of these was to look at the development of a global humanitarian aid pathway for Gaucher disease.

-After many months of planning a meeting took place in Amsterdam at the Amsterdam Medical Centre on the 5th of October 2011, convened by the EWGGD and EGA.
-Present at the meeting, co-chaired by Professor Carla Hollak and Professor Timothy Cox, were representatives of all the companies involved in the manufacturing and marketing of treatments for Gaucher disease: Genzyme, Shire, Actelion, Pfizer and Protalix.
-Genzyme’s humanitarian programs were represented by Dr. Anna Tylki-Symanska and
+In October 2011, a meeting took place at the Amsterdam Medical Centre, convened by the EWGGD and EGA to discuss the development of a global coordinated structure for humanitarian aid for Gaucher patients who are unable to access treatment, wherever they live.
+This meeting was co-chaired by Professor Carla Hollak and Professor Timothy Cox and involved representatives from the EGA and all the companies involved in the manufacturing and marketing of treatments for Gaucher disease: Genzyme, Shire, Actelion, Pfizer and Protalix.

 The meeting concluded with the establishment of a working party, led by Tanya Collin-Histed, Rhonda Buyers and Dr Ashok Vellodi, to develop a pilot framework for the distribution of humanitarian aid in India and Pakistan, where there are a large number of children with Gaucher disease who do not have access to any kind of treatment.